syncweek-react-aad/react-aad/README.md

 ## :calendar: Roadmap

-While the library is ready for use, there's still plenty of work to do.
-The following is a list of just a few of the improvements under consideration.
+While the library is ready for use there is still plenty of ongoing work.
+The following is a list of a few of the improvements under consideration.

 :white_medium_small_square: Rewrite the sample app to use hooks and simplify the logic.
 :white_medium_small_square: Add a `useAuthentication()` hook to the library.
-:white_medium_small_square: Rewrite the library components to use hooks.
 :white_medium_small_square: Replace the `AzureAD` render props with event handlers.
 :white_medium_small_square: Add Context API provider
 :white_medium_small_square: Separate MSAL and Redux dependencies as `peerDependencies`